Distracted-E421/nixos-cursor/docs/USER_DATA_PERSISTENCE.md

 # Cursor User Data Persistence

-**Issue**: After updating Cursor, custom agents/settings don't show up.
+**Issue**: After updating Cursor or switching versions, custom agents/settings don't show up.

 **Root Cause**: Cursor stores user data in `~/.config/Cursor/` and `~/.cursor/`, but some features (like custom agents) are **workspace-specific**, stored in `.cursor/agents/` within each project.